SCAuditStudio/SCAuditStudio/Documentation/README.md

 # SCAuditStudio
 ## Hot Keys
-- press I to move open file to invalid folder
+- press I to move selected to invalid folder
-- press R to move open file to root folder
+- press R to move selected to root folder
 ## Basic Program Structur

 ## Overview of Classes